SophSM/SLE-combined-analysis/README.md

 Some data that was used or output from these scripts can be found in the `data/` folder.

-**The next scripts are used for data analysis, they were roughly used in this order but can be used in any order, their input is some of the past output files**
+**The next scripts are used for data analysis, they were roughly used in this order but can be used in any order, their inputs are some or part of the previous scripts' output files**

 -   `5-plot_PCA.R`